OTIENDE-Analyst/Linear-Regression-model-with-generated-housing-data-with-multiple-features/README.md

 ## Project workflow
 1. Generation of the data with Numpy.
-2. Process the data to ensure the data is clean and also visualized it.
+2. Processing the data to ensure the data is clean and also visualized it.
-3. Separate the features and split the data into training data(80%) and test data(20%)
+3. Separate the features(X) and labels (y).
+Then split the data into training data(80%) and test data(20%).
 4. Choose an algorithm/model to use.
-Used LinearRegression.
+Applied LinearRegression using Scikit-learn..
-5. Train the model
+5. Train the model.
-6. Make predictions on the test data
+6. Make predictions on the test data.
-7. Evaluate the data.

-## Project File
+7. Model evaluation using Mean squared error(mse), r2_score and rmse.

 # How to run the project
 Clone the repository: